BayshoreNetworks/yextend/README.md

 			then the program runs would be as such:

-				- ./yextend ~/Desktop/bayshore.yara.rules /tmp/targetfiles/filex
+				- ./yextend -r ~/Desktop/bayshore.yara.rules -t /tmp/targetfiles/filex
-				- ./yextend ~/Desktop/bayshore.yara.rules /tmp/targetfiles/
+				- ./yextend -r ~/Desktop/bayshore.yara.rules -t /tmp/targetfiles/
 		*****

 6 - Analyze output.
 The output will be structured as such (number of result stanzas will obviously vary based on the content at hand):